Certification is a complex subject.

 Fees are listed below.
 All fees and prices are subject to change from time to time.

 Workshops are priced according to market demand.
-Level-1 courses (OSP1 and OSA1) are typically priced at less than $500 per student per day for the 1-day Workshops.
-OSA Workshops are also delivered online and each “day” of instruction is delivered as 8 online hours of learning.
+Level-1 courses (OST1 and OSA1) are typically priced at less than $500 per student per day for seminar-style 1-day Workshops and about $400 for the the 8-hour online Workshops (OSA Workshops are also delivered online and each “day” of instruction is delivered as 8 online hours of learning.)

 Level-2 Application Fee

 After achieving a Level-1 certification, you may elect to apply for Level-2 certification from OSA.
-The fee for submitting an application and experience report to achieve a Level-2 certification (OSP2 or OSA2) is a non-refundable $200.
+The fee for submitting an application (with experience report) to achieve a Level-2 certification (OSP2 or OSA2) is a non-refundable $200.

 Certified OSA Trainer Fees

 Fees for becoming a trainer and delivering Workshops and maintaining your OSA Trainer status are currently as follows:

 OSA Trainer Application (for teaching the Level-1 OST and OSA Workshops) : $200 US.
 This is paid when you apply and is non-refundable.

 Per Class Fees (for awarding the certificate of completion) : $200 US.
 This is the fee a Certified OSA Instructor pays for each class delivered, regardless of the number of students.

 Annual OSA Trainer Licensing Fee: $1795.
 This is pro-rated in the year you apply and are approved.
 For example, if you are approved on the last day in October your fee is 2/12ths of $1795 in that calendar year since only 2 months remain in that year.
 Renewals are always effective January 1 for the years following.